 G.I.
 Joe is the codename for America’s daring, highly trained mission force, and its purpose is to defend human freedom against Cobra.
 If you are a military buff and have not heard of this elite military agency, please Google it, since knowing is half the battle.

 OK, all kidding aside, G.I.
-Joe has been around since 1963 (designed by Stan Weston, who eventually sold to Hasbro) and started life as a 12-inch toy.
+Joe has been around since 1963 (designed by Stan Weston, who eventually sold to Hasbro).
+It started life as a 12-inch toy.
 Yes, the original G.I.
 Joe was a 1-foot-tall toy, and it was the first toy for boys that coined the term “action figure.”
 (Since we all know that boys do not play with dolls.)

 The original G.I.
 Joe action figures represented a soldier from each branch of the military.
 While these GI Joe toys were popular for quite some time, Hasbro discontinued them as the Vietnam War started to unfold.